1. Accept or decline offer

 Before you proceed with the payment, read our refund policy.

-- On SCRIGNOPAGOFACILE (within or outside Italy), with standard charges or commission.
-Access as anonymous user, select the box MAV, enter the MAV identification code, and then choose the provider to complete the payment by credit card or by PayPal.
+Access Scrigno pago facile as anonymous user, select the box PagoPA, enter the Bill Notification Code (Codice Avviso) and the Beneficiary Organisation Code (02133120150), and then choose the provider to complete the payment.
 You must complete the payment in one session: if the payment attempt gets interrupted, you will have to wait 24 hours before you are allowed to try again.

 3. Prepare your high school documents for the enrolment to undergraduate programs

-- IB full Diploma (awarded no later than the session of May 2020): you must request that the IBO send your final scores directly to Università Cattolica – our code is 001623.
+- IB full Diploma (passed no later than the session of May 2023): you must request that the IBO send your final scores directly to Università Cattolica – our code is 001623.
 We advise you to submit the request before exam results day.

 - Attestato di Maturità Cantonale federale (issued by Canton Ticino - CH): request the Atto di Legalizzazione of your Attestato to the Dipartimento dell’Educazione, della Cultura e dello Sport di Bellinzona.